Place Value - How Important is it Really?

-Studies have shown that place value understanding has a positive correlation with overall mathematics achievement.
+Studies have also strongly proven that Place Value understanding has a positive correlation with overall mathematics achievement.
 For the grade 2 student described above, place value would have helped her understand that when she crossed out the 5 in 500, she was really decomposing 1 hundred into 10 tens, of which 1 needed to go to the ones or units place to allow her to subtract, leaving 9 to go to the tens place.
-There would have been no need to memorize (and forget) an algorithm!
+There would have been no need to memorise (and forget) an algorithm!

 1. Kouba, V. L., Brown, C. A., Carpenter, T. P., Lindquist, M. M., Silver, E. A., & Swafford, J. O. (1988).
 Results of the fourth NAEP assessment of mathematics: Number, operations, and word problems.
 Arithmetic Teacher, 35(8), 14-19.

 2. Miura, I. T., & Okamoto, Y. (1989).
 Comparisons of U.S. and Japanese first graders’ cognitive representation of number and understanding of place value.
 Journal of Educational Psychology,81(1), 109-114.

 3. Miura, I. T., Okamoto, Y., Kim, C. C., Steere, M., & Fayol, M. (1993).
 Cross-national comparisons: France, Japan, Korea, Sweden, and the United States.
 Journal of Educational Psychology,85(1), 24-30.